 In the Maths Department, we have a dedicated team that will try their best for every student in the school.
 Lessons are differentiated to tailor the needs of every student within the classroom.
-Students are taught a range of different topics in depth to help them with the transition into GCSE in Year 9.
-The foundations of mathematics are taught in Years 7 and 8 which are then built upon in the later years.
+Students are taught a range of different topics in depth to help them with the transition into GCSE in Year 10.
+The foundations of mathematics are taught in Years 7, 8 and 9 which are then built upon in the later years.
 The topics are taken from the National Curriculum, OFSTED framework and the GCSE specification to ensure every child will have the breadth of knowledge needed to secure a good qualification at GCSE.

 Who will teach my child?